nnaumenko/metaf/docs/sphinx/api_reference.rst

 	.. cpp:function:: protected virtual T visitUnknownGroup(const UnknownGroup & group, ReportPart reportPart, const std::string & rawString) = 0

 	These methods are called by :cpp:func:`visit()` for the concrete group types.
-See :doc:`getting_started` for usage example.
+See :doc:`tutorial` for minimalistic usage example.